-Currently, only students enrolled in the GTU M.A. program and the Certificate in Buddhist Chaplaincy are eligible for Federal Direct Student loans.
+Currently, only students enrolled in at least 6 units in the GTU M.A. program or the Certificate in Buddhist Chaplaincy are eligible for Federal Direct Student loans.
 Please contact the GTU Financial Aid Office for specific eligibility and application requirements.